MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-assign-roles.md

 ## Use Azure Resource Manager templates for repeatability

-If you anticipate that you'll need to recreate complex role assignments, an Azure Resource Manager template can be a significant help.
+If you anticipate that you need to recreate complex role assignments, an Azure Resource Manager template can be a significant help.
 The [machine-learning-dependencies-role-assignment template](https://github.com/Azure/azure-quickstart-templates/tree/master//quickstarts/microsoft.machinelearningservices/machine-learning-dependencies-role-assignment) shows how role assignments can be specified in source code for reuse.

 ## Common scenarios